14 items matching your search:

 Project | Mar 2016 - Mar 2020

 Development actors have increasingly recognised the importance of the political determinants of health.
-One way in which politics and power ...
+One way in which politics and power dynamics impact ...

 Abortion, homosexuality, criminal law, health policy, mental health, political determinants, Uganda, Malawi, Ethiopia, Kenya, Mozambique, Zambia, South Africa, Sudan, Tunisia